paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 <a id="section-5940"></a>
 ## § 5940.
 Legitimacy of industrial hemp research
 **(a) In general** Notwithstanding the Controlled Substances Act ([21 U.S.C.
-801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section801&num=0&edition=prelim) et seq.), the Safe and Drug-Free Schools and Communities Act ([20 U.S.C.
-7101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7101&num=0&edition=prelim) et seq.), chapter 81 of title 41, or any other Federal law, an institution of higher education (as defined in [section 1001 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim)) or a State department of agriculture may grow or cultivate industrial hemp if—
+801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section801&num=0&edition=prelim) et seq.), chapter 81 of title 41, or any other Federal law, an institution of higher education (as defined in [section 1001 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim)) or a State department of agriculture may grow or cultivate industrial hemp if—

 (1) the industrial hemp is grown or cultivated for purposes of research conducted under an agricultural pilot program or other agricultural or academic research; and